christophsax/seasonalview/README.md

 adjustment tool on [www.seasonal.website](http://www.seasonal.website).

 These interfaces have grown over time and have become difficult to maintain.
 The **seasonalview** package is an attempt to unify their code base.
 It takes the best from each interface, and makes it available to the others.
-In a way, this is a summary of what I learned about [shiny](https://cran.r-project.org/package=shiny) and web development over the last few years.

 To install this early version of the package, use: